OpenGenus/cosmos/guides/coding_style/c++/README.md

 ```

 ## Naming
-Names should be descriptive and avoid abbreviation (unless that most people know what mean for), and abbreviation should like .
+Names should be descriptive and avoid abbreviations, unless the abbreviation is commonly known.
 ```C++
 int errorFlag;
 int currentIter;    // the certain universally-known abbrs ("Iter") are OK